WHY GO TO PORTUGAL?

 - Whatever pastry is famous in the area (like Pastéis De Nata in Lisbon).

 - Portuguese wine – a variety of wines are made in Portugal and they’re generally cheaper than imported wines.
 Try the Vinho Verde, which is the name of a region of Portugal where the wine grapes are grown.
 Port is also commonly produced in Portugal, especially the Douro Valley.

 - A cold glass of Sagres and Super Bock, the local Portuguese beer.

 HOW DO I USE MY CELL PHONE IN PORTUGAL?

 Get a SIM card, it’s super easy and the service is good.
 Vodafone has a holiday SIM with 5GB of data, 500 min.
 Local calls/texts and 30 min. calls/texts to the U.S., Canada, Australia, Brazil and New Zealand.
 There’s also a 1GB option for 10 euros that only includes local calls/texts.
 They both last for 30 days.
-Read the Ultimate Guide to Using Your Cell Phone Abroad for more information to make your decision.
+Read Should I buy a Portugal SIM card for more information to make your decision.

 WHAT SHOULD I READ, WATCH AND LISTEN TO BEFORE THE TRIP?